jazimabbas/mock-typeorm/README.md

 ## Documentation

-You can find the React documentation [on the website](https://mock-typeorm-docs.vercel.app).
+You can find the MockTypeORM documentation [on the website](https://mock-typeorm-docs.vercel.app).